VGVentures/very_good_engineering/src/content/docs/architecture/index.md

 ### Repository layer

 This compositional layer composes one or more data clients and applies "business rules" to the data.
-This layer is also known as the "repository" layer because each component in this layer acts as a repository.
 A separate repository is created for each domain, such as a user repository or a weather repository.
 Packages in this layer should not import any Flutter dependencies and not be dependent on other repositories.

 #### Responsibility